BellaRocha/BellaRocha/README.md

-- 👋 Hi, I’m @BellaRocha
+- 👋 Hi, I’m @Bella
-- 👀 I’m interested in sustainability, tech, and animal protection
+- 👀 I’m interested in sustainability, tech, and animal ethics
-- 🌱 I’m currently learning web development and data analytics
+- 🌱 I’m currently learning front-end development and cybersecurity practices
 - 💞️ I’m looking to collaborate on any project that could benefit our environment or society
-- 📫 How to reach me bellarocha1216@icloud.com
+- 📫 How to reach me ilr.human@gmail.com